Chasso/cdk-local-testing/README.md

 - `@types/cors` - Adds the declaration file for cors.
 - `reflect-metadata` – Enables decorators
 - `dotenv` – Loads environment variables
-- `glob@^9` – Loads all controller files.
-The latest version (11 at the time of documenting) causes compile issues.
+- `glob` – Loads all controller files.

 Create a `testing` folder and add the following files to it: